phanhoaithuabc/Udacity-DevOps-Auto-Deploy-Superpowers/instructions/2-deploying-trustworthy-code.md

 - Find the jobs named `test-frontend` and `test-backend` in the config file.
   - For both jobs, select a Docker image that is compatible with NodeJS.
   - Write code to run all the unit tests in both layers.

+    ```
+    cd frontend
+    npm install
+    npm run test
+    ```
 - Remember, we separate the frontend and backend into separate jobs!
 - A unit test job should fail the job and prevent any future jobs from running.
 - We have provided one failing test in both front-end and back-end.
 Provide a screenshot of the failed unit tests in the "Test Failures" tab. **[SCREENSHOT02]**
 ![Job properly failing because of test failures.](screenshots/SCREENSHOT02.png)
 - Fix the unit tests and make the job succeed.

+We have provided the following intentional failing test in both frontend and backend.
+See code-comment that guides you to the fix:

+frontend/src/app/components/LoadingMessage/LoadingMessage.spec.tsx

+backend/src/modules/domain/employees/commands/handlers/employee-activator.handler.spec.ts

 #### 3. Analyze Phase